-It helps you to evaluate what will be most useful to you, without getting swept away in dazzling sales presentation.
+It helps you to evaluate what will be most useful to you, without getting swept away in the dazzling sales presentation.

 The same is true with AI vendors.

 We’ve been testing the functionality of the three key players in Image Recognition AI - Google Vision, Amazon Rekognition and Clarifai.
 As you’d expect, they provide a lot of data that can be really useful to DAM users.
-But each have strengths in different areas.
+But each has strengths in different areas.

 Making sure you can make the most of this technology means considering how it can be used, practically, by the people who use your DAM every day.
 This way you can avoid getting swept up in the excitement of what the technology can do, rather than what will make it useful for you.

-The best way to achieve this is to speak to your core-users.
-Identify where the pain-points are when searching and which searches they feel they’re losing most time on.
+The best way to achieve this is to speak to your core users.
+Identify where the pain points are when searching and which searches they feel they’re losing most time on.
 From here, build a list of key criteria for selection: